blabel3/praeses-blackjack/README.md

 # Running

-Once the executable is installed, you should be able to run it by entering `pbj` in your terminal.
+Once the executable is installed, you should be able to run it by entering `pbj` in your terminal (or if you downloaded the binary, executing that binary).
 A good start is to run `pbj help` for info on what options are available and some confirmation that everything is working correctly.

 # Contributing